Siphon880gh/davinci-resolve-scripter/README.v0.md

 5. Import the timeline `generated_otio/generated.otio` going to File -> Import -> Timeline.
 Best to have the timecode at 00:00:00:00 at the import dialog.
 This imports in transitions.

 Explanation: Why not skip running import_media_assemble_timeline.py because importing the timeline file also imports media and assembles clips into the timeline.
-This is because if you've skipped that step which imports images as individual clips, then importing the timeline file will automatically create image sequences from images sufficed with 01, 02, 03.
-For example, image01.jpg and image02.jpg would've become a image[01-02] image sequence and give you less control over them.
-By having ran the python script, it makes sure the media are individually imported unassembled as image01.jpg, image02.jpg etc, then when you import the timeline, then DaVinci can refer to your current media pool and know you don't want automatic assembly.
+This is because if you've skipped that step which imports images as individual clips, then importing the timeline file will automatically create clips from images sufficed with 01, 02, 03.
+For example, image01.jpg and image02.jpg would've become a image[01-02] video clip and give you less control over them.

 **Motion Effects:**

-5. You now have created two timelines.
-On the python generated timeline, copy all the clips of the track to your clipboard.
-Then on the imported timeline, create a new video track and paste the clips there.

-- Tip: You may want to isolate the new video track in order to select that video track to paste into (Option click the Audio Track Selector if on Mac).
-I suggest you are pasting into a Video Track 2.
-- Tip: You may want to click Magnet icon to turn on snap mode.

-6. Adjust the durations of V2 clips to match the imported clips.
-Then drag and drop the transitions from the V1 clips to the V2 clips.
-Then you may delete the imported timeline so the new adjusted python timeline remains.
-You will notice that the V2 track gets turned into a V1 track by name, important because the next step of applying the code lets you select the video track, and we'll keep it as video track 1.

-- Tip: You can adjust the durations of all clips on the track simultaneously by selecting all thoes clips, then turning on Trim mode (T), and then changing one of the clip's duration (Either right click -> Change Clip Duration, or CMD+D on Mac)
+5. Make sure snap is on in the timeline (Magnet icon).
+Create a new video track above the current video track.
+Look on the left sidebar Effects for "Adjustment Clip" and drag that to the first clip position of the new track.

+6. Copy and paste the adjustment clip to the other imported clip start positions.
+Then adjust so that the adjustment clips each cover the duration of each imported clip.

 Explanation: As of DaVinci 19.0.1 build 6, there is still a bug where all imported timelines will have fusion set to a negative frame (go look into Fusion page), which will make your motion effects fail.
-Until DaVinci fixed this bug (which started in 2021 as far as I know), this workaround of manipulating two tracks is required.
+Adjustment clips will reset each potential fusion clip to start at 0.
+Until DaVinci fixed this bug (which started in 2021 as far as know), steps 5 and 6 of adding adjustment clips is necessary

 7. Now we apply the code for motion effects which will be done through Fusion's engine.
-Adjust `apply_motion_effects_2_select` firstly which video track - and we'll keep it video track 1 - and then which clip you want to have which motion effects.
-Look into fusion_compiled for the .comp files that our API will load.
-First clip would be index 1, second clip would be index 2, etc. For each clip index, there needs to be a path to the effects .comp file.
+Adjust `apply_motion_effects_2_select` which clip you want to have which motion effects (look into fusion_compiled for the .comp files that our API will load).
+First clip would be index 1.
+For each clip index, there needs to be a path to the effects .comp file.
 These fusion composition files are generated from index.html based off as few templates as possible at fusion_templates/.

 If using index.html to generate specific fusion effect .comp files by fps and clip duration, make sure to input those settings and click "Refresh Below" button before saving the generated .comp files from the index.html dashboard.
 The fusion comps are zoom effects, as well as zoom pans to corners and sides.